The glossary covers the core Wallarm entities to provide you with a better understanding of the platform.

 Data corruption and other.

-A vulnerability is not a characteristic of the Internet.
-A vulnerability is a characteristic of your system.
-Whether or not you have vulnerabilities does not depend on your Internet traffic.
-The Internet traffic, however, can be used to detect the vulnerabilities, which is what Wallarm does, among other functions.
+The Internet traffic can be used to detect the vulnerabilities, which is what Wallarm does, among other functions.

 An incident, just like an attack, is an entity external to your system and is a characteristic of the outside Internet, not the system itself.
 Despite the fact that the attacks targeted at existing vulnerabilities are a minority, they are of the utmost importance in terms of information security.
-Wallarm automatically detects the attacks targeted at existing vulnerabilities and displays them as a separate object.
+Wallarm automatically detects the attacks targeted at existing vulnerabilities and displays them as a separate object - incident.

 A circular buffer is a data structure that uses a single, fixed‑size buffer as if it were connected end‑to‑end.